pdcawley/bofh.org.uk/content/post/3322_another-conference-season-another-dumb-sexist.md

 +++

 > Mum was often the only women \[at British Leyland sales conferences\].
-In those days it was apparently common for presenters to slip the occasional naked lady into the slides â€“ â€œjust to keep everyone awakeâ€.
-When this happened, thereâ€™d be slightly embarrassed laughter and a few heads would turn to look at mum.
+In those days it was apparently common for presenters to slip the occasional naked lady into the slides "just to keep everyone awake".
+When this happened, there' be slightly embarrassed laughter and a few heads would turn to look at mum.
 Who ignored it.
 It doesn't happen so often any more

 That was me writing about [Women in Open Source](http://www.bofh.org.uk/2005/11/02/women-in-open-source) in 2005.
 This is [Sarah Allen](http://www.ultrasaurus.com/sarahblog/2009/04/gender-and-sex-at-gogaruco/) writing about Matt Aimonetti's talk, "CouchDB + Ruby: Perform like a Pr0n star" which: